- Who we are

 4) Direct work with individual families in health centres

-The team also provides assessment and treatment for children under 5s and their families when on-going psychological help is needed.
-In a first appointment (called a Choice appointment) we begin by hearing what the concerns are and who is concerned and start to think about what might be contributing and what is helping.
+The team also provides assessment and treatment for children under 5 and their families when on-going psychological help is needed.
+In a first appointment (called a Choice appointment) we begin by hearing what the concerns are and start to think about what might be contributing and what is helping.
 This helps us to work out if on-going appointments (called Partnership) would be useful and how best to focus this help.
 If we think we can help we usually offer to meet for six sessions and then review progress.

 How do I get to see a member of the Under Fives Team?